kragtenb/BlakeKragten-ML-Learning-Journey/README.md

-# Machine Learning Portfolio: From Software Engineer to ML Practitioner
+# Machine Learning Portfolio: From Software Engineer to Machnine Learning Engineer

 During my time as a Google Software Engineer on the Assistant team, I developed a keen interest in the machine learning technologies powering modern applications.
-After being laid off during parental leave, I seized the opportunity to dive deep into ML while balancing childcare responsibilities.
+After being laid off during parental leave, I seized the opportunity to dive deep into Machine Learning while balancing childcare responsibilities.

-This portfolio represents my journey from a beginner to a capable ML practitioner.
+This portfolio represents my journey from a beginner to a capable Machine Learning Engineer.
 I've focused on building a strong foundation in theory and applying my knowledge to diverse projects, with a particular emphasis on computer vision.

 ## Key Skills:

 * **Core ML:** Python, scikit-learn, neural networks (CNNs, RNNs), object detection, image segmentation
 * **Frameworks:** PyTorch, TensorFlow, OpenCV
-* **Tools:** ChatGPT, Gemini Pro (utilized for learning support and code debugging)
+* **Tools:** ChatGPT-4, Gemini Pro (utilized for learning support and code debugging)
 * **Projects:** Experience across diverse areas including image classification, object detection, autonomous navigation, and fine-tuning pre-trained models.

 ## Project Highlights: